-Glossary · Cloudflare Fundamentals
+Glossary

 denial-of-service (DoS) attack

-A type of cyber attack in which an attacker aims to render a computer or other device unavailable to its intended users by interrupting the device's normal functioning.
+A DoS attack is a type of cyber attack in which an attacker aims to render a computer or other device unavailable to its intended users by interrupting the device’s normal functioning.

 Related terms: DDoS attack